 What is Polycystic Ovarian Syndrome (PCOS)?

-PCOS (Polycystic Ovarian Syndrome) is a common hormone problem, and one of the leading causes of infertility in women.
+PCOS (Polycystic Ovarian Syndrome) is a common hormone problem that can affect fertility and make it more difficult to have a baby .
 As many as twenty five percent of women of childbearing age have PCOS, but most don’t even know that they have it until they begin trying to get pregnant.

 The term ‘polycystic ovaries’ describes the appearance of the ovaries on an ultrasound scan – they contain many small follicles (perhaps 10 or more) and the dominant follicle does not develop as easily.
 Many of the small follicles produce differing levels of hormones.

 What are the symptoms of PCOS?

 Symptoms of PCOS include irregular periods (or no periods at all), increased hair growth, acne, obesity and difficulty falling pregnant.
 You might experience very heavy yet infrequent periods, along with pain, bloating and tenderness.